 How much have you contributed to your pension this year?

-For NHS Pension Scheme members, you can find out how much you are deemed to have contributed to your pension from your NHS Total Rewards Statement.
+For NHS Pension Scheme members, you can find out how much you are deemed to have contributed to your pension by contacting the NHS Pensions Agency.

 Is your income above the two key thresholds?

 An analysis of your earnings will determine what your threshold income is and, for higher earners, your adjusted income.
 This in turn determines whether or not your annual pension allowance is tapered from the standard £40,000.